yildbs/obsidian-harada-method-plugin/README.md

-# Obsidian Harada Method Plugin
+# Draw Harada Method : Obsidian Harada Method Plugin
-This plugin is a tool to draw The Harada Method famously used by Shohei Otani, a Japanese baseball player.
+This plugin is a tool to draw The Harada Method.
+It is famously used by Japanese baseball player Shohei Otani to achieve his goals.
 The Harada Method has various names such as Mandara chart, Mandal-art, and Open window 64 chart.
 Anyway, the key point of The Harada Method is that it helps you set goals, break them down, and achieve them.

 # Installation from community
-Install from the Community Plugin list by searching "harada method" (Sorry not yet accepted)
+Install from the Community Plugin list by searching "Draw Harada Method" (Sorry!
+Not yet accepted)

 # Installation directly
 Copy main.js, manifest.json, style.css files into your_obsidian_valut/.obsidian/plugin/draw-harada-method/ directory